 Staff knocked on the doors to private areas before entering and ensured doors to bedrooms and toilets were closed when people were receiving personal care.
-People could speak with relatives and meet with health and social care professionals in the privacy of their bedroom if they wanted to do so.
-A relative said, "It does feel like a normal family setting in the service.
-Things are relaxed like they would be in anyone's home."
+People could spend time with relatives and meet with health and social care professionals in the privacy of their bedroom if they wanted to do so.
+A relative said, "Things are very relaxed in the service like they should be in anyone's home.
+I could see my family member in private but I don't really need to because it's more like teamwork with the staff."

 Written records that contained private information were stored securely and computer records were password protected.
-Staff understood the importance of respecting confidential information.
-For example, we noted that staff did not discuss information relating to any of the people who lived in the service if another person who lived there was present.
+Staff understood the importance of respecting confidential information and for example said that they did not discuss issues to do with the service when they were not at work.